Vatsim-Scandinavia/controlcenter/docs/reference/permissions.md

 - `**` matches one or more segments — `training.**` covers `training.view` and `training.reports.view`.
 - A leading `!` negates a pattern; deny always wins.
 This is how `director` gets everything except `system.**`.

 A permission granted by no role, or absent from the catalogue, grants nothing — `admin` included.
-The "administrators can do anything" behaviour remains a per-policy `before` hook, not a property of the matrix.
+The "administrators can do anything" behaviour is a per-policy `before` hook rather than a matrix rule; see [How a check resolves](../concepts/permissions.md#how-a-check-resolves) for what that means.

 ## Customising Roles and Permissions

+!!! warning "Edit `config/roles.php` with care"
+    This file controls who can do what across the whole application, and there is no safety net in the UI to catch a mistake.
+A stray pattern can quietly lock people out of an area, or hand out access you never intended.
+A few things to keep in mind:

+    - A permission that is missing from the `permissions` catalogue grants nothing to anyone, `admin` included.
+Removing an entry is not the same as leaving it in place.
+    - Deleting a role only stops it granting access.
+Any rows still pointing at it in `role_user` are left behind and grant nothing, so clean them up too.
+    - Changes do not take effect until you clear the config cache (see below).

+    Try changes on a staging instance first, keep the file under version control so you can roll back, and double-check you have not removed your own access before you deploy.

 `config/roles.php` is the single source of truth.